ksylvan/mailchimp-trends-engine/ai/agile/epic-1_story-1.4_local-orchestration-and-connectivity.md

 ## Story Progress Notes

+Will need to revisit the issue of connecting the frontend to the backend for scalability later.

 ### Completion Notes List

-{Any notes about implementation choices, difficulties, or follow-up needed}

 ### Change Log

 - 2025-05-17 - Kayvan Sylvan - Initial draft
+- 2025-05-19 - Kayvan Sylvan - Complete.